EniolaWebsterEsho/Eniola-Webster-Esho-Portfolio/README.md

 # [Project 2: Failed Banks Report with Power BI](https://app.powerbi.com/groups/me/dashboards/d8d7b785-de4a-4626-91c5-c8f7c460533d?ownerId=8647d4d1-04d0-4c1a-8a4f-bf49d3e82ad6&referrer=embed.appsource)

-This purpose of this project was to report and visualize failed banks location in this USA.
-This information is to help provide guidance on cities where bank location are likely to fail.
-The data 'fdic failed bank' used was obtained online from data.gov.
+The purpose of this project was to create an interactive report on failed banks and their locations in this USA.
+This information is useful in providing guidance on cities where banks are likely to fail.
+The data 'fdic failed bank list' used was obtained online from data.gov.

+From the data analysis and visualization report, the total number of failed banks as at 2023 is 563.
+Georgia, GA had the highest number of failed banks with a total of 93, followed by Florida and then Illinois with 76 and 69 respectively.
+Also, the year 2010 had the highest record of banks closing while the month of July was the highest.
+Furthermore, the city with highest number of bank closing is Chicago, Illinois.

+In conclusion, new banks are more likely to succeed outside of these area.

 ![image](https://user-images.githubusercontent.com/91756330/218002159-ee21f6e7-5452-4a3b-95be-294da139afdd.png)